stfc-sciml/e2e/case1/README.md

  - `particle_size`
  - `pixel_size`

-An example of the output is shown below.
+An example of the output for a single stage is shown below.
 In example below:

  - `pipeline_file`: the pipeline file run to produce this `metrics.json`
  - `total_duration`: is the total execution time for the pipeline